 And finally, believe it or not, it’s not only important what your knife is made of but how your knife was made.
 Every knife that was commercially made, was created using one of two methods; forging and stamping.

-Forged Knife Blades are made by heating a solid piece of metal, which is the blade’s material, to molten point, then compressing it into shape with hammer-like machinery.
+Forged Knife Blades are made by heating a solid piece of metal, which is the blade’s material, to the molten point, then compressing it into shape with hammer-like machinery.
 The formed blade is then ground and honed to make its final shape and edge.
 This forging process creates a blade that is:

 • heavier, stronger than stamped knives